 - He kini tote (a pinch of salt)

 - Kiri rēmana pīrahirahi (finely grated lemon zest, of 1 lemon).
-This can also be replaced with kiri ārani (orange zest).
+This can also be replaced with kiri ārani (orange zest, of a small orange).

 - 100 g pata mātao (chilled butter)